lytics/anomalyzer/anomalyzer/README.md

 2. **rank**: Performs a bootstrap permutation test on the ranks of the differences in both windows, in the flavor of a [Mann-Whitney](http://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test) test.
 3. **magnitude**: Compares the relative magnitude of the difference between the averages of the active window and the reference window.
 4. **fence**: Indicates that data are approaching a configurable upper and lower bound.
-5. **ks**: An *experimental* [Kolmogorov-Smirnov](http://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) test on the difference between the active window and the reference window that yields an *approximate* p-value.
+5. **bootstrap ks**: Calculates the [Kolmogorov-Smirnov](http://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) test over active and reference windows and compares that value to KS test scores obtained after permuting all elements in the set

 Each test yields a probability of anomalous behavior, and the probabilities are then computed over a weighted mean to determine if the overall behavior is anomalous.
 Since a *probability* is returned, the user may determine the sensitivity of the decision, and can determine the threshold for anomalous behavior for the application, whether at say 0.8 for general anomalous behavior or 0.95 for extreme anomalous behavior.